-M.A.
-Application Process: United States
+M.A./M.Div./MABS Application Process

-To apply online, go to the Graduate Application page and complete all of the following steps:
+To apply online, go to the Graduate Application page, (for U.S. students), and International Program Application Page (for International Students), and complete the following steps:

 Step 1 SUM General Application Complete the online SUM General Application for graduate students.
 An incomplete form may cause delays or a denial of your admission to SUM Bible College and Theological Seminary.
-Step 2 Pastor's Reference Form Ask your Senior Pastor or Youth Pastor to complete and submit the Pastor Reference Form .
+Step 2 Pastor's Reference Form Ask your Senior Pastor, youth Pastor, or another pastor on staff to complete and submit the Pastor Reference Form.
 It is the applicant's responsibility to verify that references are forwarded to our Institution in a timely manner.
-References submitted by family members and current SUM students are considered invalid.
-Step 3 Educator's Reference Form Ask a former professor/instructor who knows you well to complete the Educator Reference Form .
-References submitted by family members and current SUM students are considered invalid Step 4 Official Transcripts Request official transcripts from your former CHEA Accredited institution (and graduate school, if credits are transferable) to be mailed to SUM using the Official Transcript Request Form .
+References may not come from a family member or a current student of SUM.
+Step 3 Educator's Reference Form Ask a former professor/instructor who knows you well to complete the Educator Reference Form.
+References may not come from a family member or a current student of SUM.
+Step 4 Official Transcripts Request official transcripts from your former CHEA accredited institution (and graduate school, if credits are transferable) to be mailed to SUM.
 Applicants may personally deliver an official transcript if it is in its original, sealed envelope.
-Unofficial transcripts may be faxed only for the purpose of admissions.
+Unofficial transcripts may be faxed for admissions purposes, but an official transcript will be required before the student is officially admitted.
 Official transcripts are required in all student files.
-All applicants must have a degree from an accredited institution.
-Step 5 Admissions Essay The Admission Essay will be reviewed not only for content, but for format and punctuation to help determine collegiate writing skills.
-The Essay must be one page, 12-point font, and double spaced.
-The Essay will not be accepted if handwritten.
-If the Essay fails to meet requirements it will be sent back to the applicant for correction.
-The Essay must answer the following three questions:

-How did I become a Christian?
-How am I currently serving in my home church?
-Upon graduation from SUM, where do I feel the Lord is leading me?
+Step 5 Admissions Essay The admission essay will be reviewed not only for content, but for format and punctuation to help determine collegiate writing skills.
+The essay must be one page, 12-point font, and double spaced.
+The essay will not be accepted if handwritten.
+The essay must answer the following three questions: 1.
+How did you become a Christian?
+2. How are you currently serving in your home church?
+3. Upon graduation from SUM, where do you feel the Lord is leading you?
 The Essay must be submitted by email to admissions@sum.edu.
-Step 6 Application Fee A one-time, nonrefundable \$20 fee must be sent along with all documents before applications can be processed.
-Step 7 Admissions Interview Once SUM Bible College & Theological Seminary has received completed applications from prospective students, an interview will be scheduled with a member of our Admissions Team.
+Step 6 Application Fee (for U.S. students only) A one-time, nonrefundable \$20 fee must be sent along with all documents before applications can be processed.
+Application fee is for U.S. students only .
+Step 7 Once SUM has received completed applications from prospective students, an interview will be scheduled with a Admissions Interview member of our admissions team.
+As a final step for some students an interview may be scheduled with a member of an admission's team.